Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Cyc-Attack: Downstream Attack on TC Trajectory Predictions

-Pre-training the surrogate model requires addressing the severe imbalance issue~\citep{johnson2019survey}, where TC-affected locations at each time step $t$ are extremely sparse relative to non-TC locations ($< 0.01\%$).
-As a result, the surrogate model is biased towards the non-TC locations (i.e., majority class), leading to higher false negative rates.
+Pre-training the surrogate model requires addressing the severe class imbalance issue~\citep{johnson2019survey} since TC-affected locations at each time step $t$ are substantially fewer than non-TC locations ($< 0.01\%$).
+Otherwise, the surrogate model may become biased toward the non-TC locations (i.e., majority class), resulting in higher false negative rates.
 To mitigate this issue, the surrogate model is trained to predict dilated regions around each TC-affected location rather than predicting each location $(i,j)$ strictly as TC ($\hat{Z}_{tij}=1$) or non-TC ($\hat{Z}_{tij}=0$).
-The dilated TC region data $\mathbf{\hat{Z}}_t^{D}$ are generated from the original TC location data $\mathbf{\hat{Z}}_t$ using a truncated Gaussian kernel, where given $(i,j)$, we define a neighborhood $\Omega_{ij} = \{(p,q): (p-i)^2+(q-j)^2 \le R^2\}$:
+The dilated TC region data $\mathbf{\hat{Z}}_t^{D}$ are generated from the original TC location data $\mathbf{\hat{Z}}_t$ using a truncated Gaussian kernel, where we define a neighborhood $\Omega_{ij} = \{(p,q): (p-i)^2+(q-j)^2 \le R_s^2\}$ around each TC location $(i,j)$:

-where $K_{\sigma,R}(u,v)=\exp\!\big(-\tfrac{u^2+v^2}{2\sigma^2}\big)$ if $\sqrt{u^2+v^2}\le R$, and $0$ otherwise.
-Here, $\sigma$ is the kernel parameter and $R$ sets the maximum dilation radius.
+where $K_{\sigma,R_S}(u,v)=\exp\!\big(-\tfrac{u^2+v^2}{2\sigma^2}\big)$ if $\sqrt{u^2+v^2}\le R_S$, and $0$ otherwise.
+Here, $\sigma$ is the kernel parameter and $R_S$ sets the maximum dilation radius.
 Intuitively, this process expands the TC locations to its nearby affected regions, producing soft labels $\hat{Z}_{t}^D \in [0,1]^{r \times c}$ instead of hard $\{0,1\}$ labels.
-If a data point resides within multiple neighborhoods, e.g., if it lies close to two distinct TC trajectories, we assign its dilated label by taking the minimum of the values induced by those neighborhoods.
+If a data point resides within multiple neighborhoods, e.g., if it lies close to two distinct TC trajectories, we assign its dilated label by taking the maximum of the values induced by those neighborhoods, so that the resulting soft label reflects the strongest local TC influence rather than being suppressed by weaker responses from more distant centers.

-To alleviate the class imbalanced issue, the surrogate model is trained on $\{(\mathbf{\hat{Y}}_{t}, \hat{\mathbf{Z}}^D_{t})\}$ by minimizing the following skewness-aware loss, which is a variation of the focal loss~\citep{lin2017focal}:
+To alleviate the severe imbalanced issue, the surrogate model is trained to minimize the following skewness-aware loss, which is a variation of the focal loss~\citep{lin2017focal}:

-where $\hat{P}_{tpq}$ is the probability predicted by the surrogate $\tilde{g}$ that location $(p,q)$ at time $t$ lies within the dilated TC region with $\hat{Z}^{D}_{tpq}$ denotes the corresponding dilated ground-truth label.
-Training is performed with the Adam optimizer~\citep{kingma2014adam}.
+where $\hat{P}_{tpq}$ is the probability predicted by the surrogate $\tilde{g}$ that location $(p,q)$ at time $t$ is in a TC-affected region and $\hat{Z}^{D}_{tpq}$ is the dilated ground-truth label.
+The training of the surrogate model is performed using the Adam optimizer~\citep{kingma2014adam}.